 Stir in the tomato puree and curry paste and cook gently for 1 minute.
 Then stir in the flour and cook for another minute.

 Gradually stir in the stock.
 Return the chicken to the pan and add the remaining ingredients.
 Bring to the boil, then reduce the heat cover and simmer over a low heat for 1 hour.

-More Chicken Recipes Made Easy
+Click on the Images for More Chicken Recipes Made Easy